Dual Path Attribution: Efficient Attribution for SwiGLU-Transformers through Layer-Wise Target Propagation: Acknowledgments

 \section{Acknowledgments}

-This study was supported by the NRF grant (RS-2018-NR031059) and the BK21 FOUR program (41202420214871), both funded by the Ministry of Education of Korea.
+This work was supported by the National Research Foundation of Korea(NRF) grants (RS-2025-00513098) and (RS-2018-NR031059) as well as the BK21 FOUR program (41202420214871), both funded by the Ministry of Education of Korea.
 Access to the A100 GPU used in the experiments was provided by the Department of Data Convergence Computing at Kyungpook National University, where Young-Kyoon Suh serves as an adjunct professor.